 Setting the scene.

-You sigh when you think about a cuddle, nuzzle, snug, or just a good old-fashioned curl up with your special person.
+You sigh when you think about a cuddle, nuzzle, snug, or just the old fashion curl up with your special person.
 Evening embraces after a long day at work.
-Afternoon delight as you rest your head in the crook of your partner’s arm.
+Afternoon delight as you rest your head in the crook of your partners arm.
 Morning snuggles as you delay the inevitable start to the day.

 A cuddle evokes a sense of connecting with your loved one.
 Or does it?

 Replaying a memory.

 Let’s examine what happens when we cuddle.
 Replay one of your cuddle memories.
 Bring it to your mind.
 Maybe it is the one from this morning, or that long embrace on the weekend.
 Picture that snuggle, the warmth either from the sun or the heat of the fire, or the heat of their body.
 In your visualisation did your head lie alongside their arm?
 Or were you tucked up against the front of their body?
 As you recall this memory, experience the sensations that coursed through you.

 “What were you thinking about, in that memory?”

 Are you thinking about the sensations in your body?
 Are you thinking about how relaxed you are?
 Is your mind drifting and freewheeling?
 Are your thoughts thinking about what you are avoiding or what you are to do next?

 Once you have identified what you were thinking about.